-It was already 11 am, and I hadn’t done my ‘scan’ and felt completely overwhelmed and unprepared.
+It was already 11 am, and I hadn’t done my final ‘scan’ and felt completely overwhelmed and unprepared.
 This led to several hours of ‘scanning’, which led to many fights with my parents, which led to me taking off in the car to bid one last adieu to my friends, which led to us not leaving until 5 pm.

 To add insult to injury, the large SUV my father had rented, since I basically packed my whole life into several suitcases and trunks, was not there.
 The guy at the rental car place made a mistake and rented it to someone else and all they had left was a medium hatchback.
 This meant the backseat went down, so my whole life was crammed in so tight that some of it was spilling over the front seat, where I had the misfortune of sitting…in…between…my…parents.